Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 I will move on to Cornell Tech for a dual master’s degree in Information Systems (With a concentration in Connective Media), as well as Information Science in August 2021.
-I was awarded a $30,000 merit-based scholarship for my studies at Cornell Tech, and I cannot wait to find out what future awaits!
+I was also awarded a merit-based scholarship for my studies at Cornell Tech.

 University of Washington

 Photo of me by Yukai Yan in front of the Allen Center at University of Washington, 2021.

 Before moving to New York, I earned a Bachelor of Art in Interdisciplinary Visual Arts with a 3.96 major GPA at the University of Washington.
 My field of study was printmaking and computer art, and I was very fortunate to get mentored by many master artists and passionate researchers.

 Involvements in the UW School of Art

 While studying at the UW School of Art, I was mentored by Claire M. Cowie, Curt Labitzke, and Kim Van Someren and learned traditional art-making techniques such as relief printing, etching, and serigraphy.

 I was a founding member of UW Printmaking Association, a student ran organization that hosts visiting artist talks and organizes two yearly artwork sale for the school.
 I was also a volunteer monitoring technician for the UW IVA LINK Space, a studio space for students to work with different media.

 Multiple works of mine were exhibited in various locations around the UW campus, as well as online exhibitions since the global pandemic in 2020.
 During the summer of 2020, we organized an online artwork sales for local artists and raised over $6,000 to support artists and organizations like FAB-5, to help provide free art opportunities to youth leaders in historically colored neighborhoods.